Account Registration

 Qualified judging of all entries is the primary goal of our event.
 Judges will evaluate and score each entry against the 2015 BJCP Mead Style Guidelines.
 The consensus of the scores will rank each entry in its category.
 Each flight will have at least one BJCP judge.
 That being said, historically speaking, almost all of judges are BJCP-certified and half have their mead certification.

-There is an entry limit of TEN entries per person.
+There is an entry limit of SIX entries per person.
 Entrants are NOT limited to one entry in each category (Traditional, Fruit, Spiced or Specialty) or subcategory (for example: Dry Traditional, Semi-sweet Traditional, Sweet Traditional) as long as the meads entered in the same subcategory are clearly unique.

-• For example, a meadmaker may enter two Sweet Traditional meads, one with clear Orange Blossom character and one with clear Star Thistle character.
+- For example, a meadmaker may enter two Sweet Traditional meads, one with clear Orange Blossom character and one with clear Star Thistle character.
 Entering the same mead with different carbonation or sweetness levels in the same substyle is not allowed and does not qualify as "clearly unique".

 The competition committee reserves the right to combine overall style or sub-categories based on number of entries for judging organization purposes.
 Every effort will be made to combine similar styles.
 All meads in combined categories will be judged according to the style they were originally entered in.